discordjs/guide/guide/sequelize/README.md

 `host` tells Sequelize where to look for the database.
 This will be localhost for most systems, as the database usually resides with the application.
 But if you have a remote database, then you can set it to that connection address.
 But otherwise, don't touch this unless you know what you're doing.
 `dialect` refers to the database engine you're going to use.
 For this tutorial, we'll use sqlite.
 `logging` setting this to false disables the verbose output from Sequelize.
 Set it to true when you're trying to debug.
-`operatorsAliases` this line is something you have to add because Sequelize recently deprecated using string based operators.
 `storage` is a sqlite-only setting, because sqlite is the only database that stores all its data to a single file.